opendatacube/governance/README.md

 ## License of Governance Documents

-To the extent possible under law, Project Open Data Cube has waived all copyright and related or neighboring rights to the Project Open DataCube Governance documents, in accordance with the Creative Commons [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).
+To the extent possible under law, Project Open Data Cube has waived all copyright and related or neighboring rights to the Project Open Data Cube Governance documents, in accordance with the Creative Commons [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).
 This work is published from the United States.
 See the LICENSE.md file in this repository for details.